Eli Herring: College

 Unlike some returned missionaries, Herring came back from his two-year mission stronger, faster, more coordinated, and even more ready to play football.
-By his senior season he stood 6 feet 8 and weighed 330 pounds.
-Herring, who wore the number 76, played offensive tackle at BYU during the 1987, and 1991-94 seasons, earning honorable mention All-WAC in 1993 and second team All-WAC honors in 1994.
-He was selected to the Hula Bowl squad during his senior season.
+By his senior season, he stood 6 feet 8 and weighed 330 pounds.
+Herring, who wore the number 76, played offensive tackle at BYU during the 1987 and 1991-94 seasons, earning honorable mention All-WAC in 1993 and second team All-WAC honors in 1994.
+He was selected for the Hula Bowl squad during his senior season.
 He was also a member of the BYU track team.
-In addition to football, Herring got married during his time at BYU and he earned a bachelor's degree in mathematics.
+In addition to football, Herring got married during his time at BYU, and he earned a bachelor's degree in mathematics.

 Decision not to play professional football

 Projected as a first to third round draft choice, Herring made the decision to forgo a professional career so he wouldn't have to work on the Sabbath, and wrote letters to each NFL team saying as much.
-He was still drafted in the sixth round of the 1995 NFL draft by the Oakland Raiders, and Raider senior assistant Bruce Allen flew to Provo and offered Herring a three-year, $1.5 million contract.
+He was still drafted in the sixth round of the 1995 NFL Draft by the Oakland Raiders, and Raider senior assistant Bruce Allen flew to Provo and offered Herring a three-year, $1.5 million contract.
 Herring rejected it.
 His starting salary as a teacher at Mountain View High School was around $22,000 a year.